How to lighten the load of your backpack

 A much bigger weight savings came when I replaced my heavy 48 ounce sleeping bag (Big Agnes Roxy Ann 15) with a 22 ounce quilt (Enlightened Equipment Revelation, shown above).
 This change saved 26 ounces!
 I’ve been very happy with the change to a quilt and don’t miss being confined in a traditional mummy bag.

 Carrying too many clothes is probably the area that most people who carry heavy packs overindulge on the most.
 I used to bring extra shirts and pants, but no longer do.
 Instead, I wear one pair of hiking pants and a short sleeve shirt while hiking and take one long sleeve shirt in my pack.
 I also take one pair of base layer pants and one base layer top for sleeping.
 And one extra pair of underwear.
 The only item that I take extra of is socks.
 I like to take three pair.
 Two for alternating for hiking, and one pair that is for sleeping only.
 I find that if I have clean socks, my feet do much better while hiking.
-If the weather is going to be hot, I do consider taking a pair of shorts.
+If the weather is going to be hot, I might take a pair of shorts.
 But I usually just roll up my hiking pants instead.